Skip to Content

 In the videos below: Rachel, who is hard-of-hearing explains that she had a dispute with her employee, who was a motorbike driver.
 She used the bike to earn income from a public transportation business that she started with a government loan.
 The driver refused to remit the money and took the bike as his own.
 The police failed to resolve the issue for months due to a communication barrier between Rachel, the police, and the defendant.
 However, when Rachel visited the offices of FUWAVITA, where she is a member, and the ESS Creative and Legal Foundation for mediation in an inclusive environment, the case was resolved within a day.
 She was able to get back her motorbike for her business.

-40+
+40+ peacemakers

-reduction in legal costs compared to litigation.
+70% reduction in legal costs

 In just one day, we facilitated a peaceful resolution, fostering agreement and unity.